computorg/template-computo-R/README.md

 Jane Doe, John Doe
 2025-07-30

-*This document provides a template based on the [quarto](https://quarto.org/) system for contributions to Computo, using the [quarto journal extension](https://github.com/computorg/computo-quarto-extension), the knitr kernel (R user) and [renv](https://rstudio.github.io/renv/articles/renv.html) to set-up the dependencies.
+*Template for preparing a submission to Computo, using the [quarto journal extension](https://github.com/computorg/computo-quarto-extension), the knitr kernel (R user) and [renv](https://rstudio.github.io/renv/articles/renv.html) to set-up the dependencies.
-For a detailed, step-by-step guide on preparing your article and submitting it to Computo, please consult the [guidelines for authors](https://computo-journal.org/site/guidelines-authors.html).*
+For a detailed, step-by-step guide on preparing your article, setting up the continuous integration and submitting it to Computo, please consult the [guidelines for authors](https://computo-journal.org/site/guidelines-authors.html).*

 [![build and